 Let’s be clear: continuous deployment is a really useful and enabling practice for certain specific situations, and drives all kinds of good engineering behaviours like metrics-first development and “You Build It, You Run It“; it’s just not relevant in many software delivery situations.

 The descriptions of Continuous Delivery practices in our book Continuous Delivery with Windows and .NET are actually applicable and useful outside of a Windows/.NET context: the book is actually core reading material for the Software Systems Engineering course at University College London (UCL) in the UK.
 Don’t be afraid to share with people who work with Java, Python, or Linux 🙂

 Update (2017-11-02): in the diagrams above, the “on-premise” model refers to situations where we’re delivering software to a customer’s private on-premise systems to which we have no access.
 Clearly, if we own or have direct access to on-premises infrastructure, we should be able to deploy continuously to that (subject to decent tooling).
 Thanks to John Allspaw for calling out this ambiguity!

 Clearly, HP cannot expect to use continuous deployment push firmware updates multiple times per to printers around the world – that would be commercial madness and physically impossible.
 However, by adopting & evolving practices close to Continuous Delivery, the HP teams were able to transform the quality and viability of their printer firmware software.

-Closing: Continuous Delivery is fundamental to all software development, but not continuous deployment
+Closing: Continuous Delivery is fundamental to all software development, but continuous deployment is just a useful niche